teowenlin/ml-repository/README.md

 # ml-repository
 Machine learning projects

-1. Reddit Project (reddit_project_expanded.ipynb; reddit_project_expanded.html)
+1. Reddit Project in Jupyter Notebook (reddit_project_expanded.ipynb; reddit_project_expanded.html)
 - scraping of text data from reddit.com/r/singapore social media site
 - forming wordclouds of each reddit thread
 - clustering of posts into clusters

-2. Kaspersky data project (combine_process.html; timeseries_analysis.html)
+2. Kaspersky Project in R (combine_process.html; timeseries_analysis.html)
 - collation of data downloaded from Kaspersky Statistics webpage
 - cleaning, filtering, imputation of missing data, adjustment of timezones
 - time series analysis on hourly data

-3. Rotten Tomatoes data project
+3. Rotten Tomatoes Project in PySpark
-- graph exploration of movie ratings and critics using data scraped from Rotten Tomatoes (Basic_ratings_graph.py)
+- graph exploration of movie ratings and critics using review data scraped from Rotten Tomatoes (Basic_ratings_graph.py)
 - collaborative filtering - alternating least squares algorithm for recommendation of movies to critics based on latent factors in movie titles (CF-ALS.py)
 - colaborative filtering - recommending movies to critics based on critic's similarity to other critics in graph/network (CF_User_Based.py) (ongoing)